Riverside Farm, OX14

 Good access to the farm all year round with plenty of parking available for crew.

 There is an unused corn store on the farm, which has electricity and therefore available as a potential crew base.
-Unfortunately there are no toilet / cooking facilities and no running water yet on site.
+Use of a mobile toilet block and outdoor showers are also available.
 The farm owners could supply (upon request) a coffee/ snack cattle trailer as a catering option.

 Alternatively, there are further catering facilities and accommodation within 3 miles of the farm.